microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 ## JavaScript Debug Terminal

 In a similar way to [auto attach](#auto-attach), the JavaScript Debug Terminal will automatically debug any Node.js process you run in it.
-You can create a Debug Terminal by running the use the **Debug: Create JavaScript Debug Terminal** command from the command palette (`kbstyle(F1)`), or by selecting the **Create JavaScript Debug Terminal** from the terminal switcher dropdown.
+You can create a Debug Terminal by running the use the **Debug: Create JavaScript Debug Terminal** command from the Command Palette (`kbs(workbench.action.showCommands)`), or by selecting the **Create JavaScript Debug Terminal** from the terminal switcher dropdown.

 ![Create Debug Terminal](images/nodejs-debugging/create-debug-terminal.png)